Becoming a Nutritionist

 Reaching my 20s, I applied to study nutrition at Oxford Brookes University, but after my first year, I realised I was not ready for that kind of commitment.
 So I explored a few other fields, such as biomedical sciences, nursing, retail and even ministry work, but I couldn’t find my niche.
 Still, my love for food and nutrition never wavered, so I decided to return to University and finish my degree in nutrition.

 In two weeks, I'll begin my Dietetic Apprenticeship with Oxford Health.
-I'm grateful for the encouragement and support from loved ones and colleagues who helped me through the interview and application process (big shoutout to Lucy Gardner!).
+I'm grateful for the encouragement and support from loved ones and colleagues who helped me through the interview and application process.
 It's rewarding to share my passion and nutrition expertise to aid people in improving their health each day.

 Throughout my journey, I learned three valuable lessons: to trust my intuition and follow my heart when deciding whether something is right for me, to stay committed and finish what I started, and never to hesitate to ask for help and support from others.